 Start by creating a monthly budget for everything that will need to be fixed in the first 5 years, and then add a bit extra for the unforeseen.

-Think about if your furnace breaks in the middle of winter and you haven’t set aside any emergency fund money to fix it!
+Think about it, if your furnace breaks in the middle of winter and you haven’t set aside any emergency fund money to fix it!
 Cozying up in your wool sweater will only go so far.
-Don’t forget you can also pay for a long-term insurance plan for your furnace if it’s an older model, but this isn’t necessarily needed for a furnace five years or less.
+Don’t forget you can also pay for a long-term insurance plan for your furnace if it’s an older model, but this isn’t necessarily needed for a furnace for five years or less.
 As always, use your discretion and shop around to make sure you’re paying for the insurance you want/need.

-Ideally your repair and maintenance budget should be approximately one percent of the cost of your home annually.
+Ideally, your repair and maintenance budget should be approximately one percent of the cost of your home annually.
 If the repairs listed for the first five years exceed that budget, you may want to take that into account when making your offer or when deciding how much money to set aside before you move in.

 Once you move into a new home, you usually want to make it your own.
-Painting is a great way to add your own style to home and is a change that generally won’t break the bank.
+Painting is a great way to add your own style to the home and is a change that generally won’t break the bank.
 If painting is something you want to do, don’t forget to plan for it in your budget.
 Check out these painting projects that will transform your home.

 Changing the locks:

 It’s a good idea to have the locks changed or re-keyed once you move into your new home.
 Real estate agents often have a local resource that they can recommend, or you can go to Home Depot or Amazon, pick out some locks and change them yourself.
 Costs on this can vary depending on the number of locks and how fancy you get with the replacements.
-If you want to see how to choose the best smart locks click here.
+If you want to see how to choose the best smart locks, click here.

-While furniture is also on the list of costs to consider when purchasing a home, there may be things you can’t live without when you move in and that you may want in you home in the first year.
+While furniture is also on the list of costs to consider when purchasing a home, there may be things you can’t live without when you move in and that you may want in your home in the first year.